Skip to content

 Reverting Applied Results

 Applied or partially applied results can be reverted to restore the document's pre-apply state in Paperless-NGX.
-Revert uses the audit snapshot recorded at apply time to restore the original correspondent, document type, and tags.
+Revert uses the audit snapshot recorded at apply time to restore the original title, correspondent, document type, tags, and custom fields.
 Results applied before audit tracking was introduced cannot be reverted.

 Revert via the UI or POST /api/v1/ai/results/:id/revert.